-Rheumatic diseases are inflammatory and often autoimmune in nature.
-That means that your immune system erroneously attacks healthy tissues.
+Rheumatic diseases can cause inflammation, tissue degeneration, and autoimmune dysfunction.
+In autoimmune conditions, your immune system mistakenly attacks healthy tissues.

 Rheumatic diseases tend to affect the following parts of the musculoskeletal system:

 Rheumatic diseases, and the medical specialty of rheumatology, also include immune disorders that affect major organs.

 Some of the most common symptoms of rheumatoid diseases include:

 - feelings of tiredness or fatigue

 - malaise or general feelings of being unwell